JayIssuree/DSA/Alogirthms/SearchingAndTraversal/README.md

 - If the tree is very wide => Depth First Search (BFS will need too much memory)
 - If solutions are frequent but located deep in the tree => Depth First Search
 - Determining whether a path exists between two nodes => Depth First Search

+## Graphs
+- Trees are just types of graph so both BFS & DFS can be used on them and for the same reasons

+## Dijkstra & Bellman-Ford
+- SHORTEST PATH between 2 nodes on a WEIGHTED GRAPH
+- These take into consideration the WEIGHT of GRAPH EDGES
+  - Weight can correspond to distance/speed etc => Google Maps
+- Bellman => Incorporates NEGATIVE WEIGHTINGS